jamesmacwhite/gedling-borough-council-bin-calendars/USAGE.md

 The .ics files have been tested with mutiple calendar software applications to ensure compatibility.
 Ensure you are using the raw URL i.e. https://raw.githubusercontent.com if using the URL option.

+[A GitHub pages site](https://raw.githubusercontent.com/jamesmacwhite/gedling-borough-council-bin-calendars/main/ical/gedling_borough_council_friday_g4_bin_schedule.ics) exists to display all calendars in a logical order and to make it easier to display them all.

 ## HomeAssistant: Waste Collection Schedule integration

 The [Waste Collection Schedule](https://github.com/mampfes/hacs_waste_collection_schedule) integration supports .ics formatted calendars and provides both a sensor and calendar entity for use in HomeAssistant.